frank038/qt5shell/README.md

 Maybe also other not listed above.

+How to launch the qt5shell:
+the folder qt5shell must be copied into the /opt folder; then launch the file qt5shell_launch.sh (must be made executable); however, any location is valid, unless you modify the file qt5shell_launch.sh accordingly; other bash files maybe need to be modified to match the user programs or options.

 The panel:
 - menu, virtual desktops, taskbar, tray (both versions, xlib and dbus), clipboard (text and images), clock, audio manager, microphone indicator, webcam indicator, battery indicator, calendar, notification history (a notificaition server is needed), timer, internal menu modificator, internal calendar events manager, menu bookmarks, applications can be pinned into the panel; the available option can be selected by using the right mouse button; etc.
 - the desktop: trash-bin, usb devices, usb devices insertion, wallpaper, custom item position, etc.